sjiang1/test/README.md

 Hello COSC 381!
 This is the main branch!
 Hey, this is made in the first commit in bugfix.
 This is added in the second commit!
+Hey, this is made in the second commit in bugfix.
 This is added in the third commit!